planmoni/Planmoni_MobileApp_Admin/REENGAGEMENT_FIXES.md

 - **Status**: ✅ Applied successfully
 - **Changes**: Dropped and recreated all 5 re-engagement functions with improved logic

+## Frontend Improvements

+### SendReengagementButton Component
+Enhanced error handling and user feedback:

+1. **Better Success Messages** - Now shows actual delivery count (e.g., "Alert sent successfully to 2 devices")
+2. **Zero Delivery Detection** - Throws error if user has no active push tokens or all deliveries failed
+3. **Response Validation** - Checks both HTTP status and response.success flag
+4. **Clear Error Messages** - Shows specific error when user has no push tokens

+### What Happens When Sending Individual Notifications

+1. Button checks if user qualifies for any re-engagement categories
+2. User selects category and confirms
+3. Frontend sends request to `admin-push-notifications` edge function
+4. Edge function:
+   - Validates user permissions
+   - Fetches user's active push tokens
+   - If no tokens found: Returns error with status 400
+   - If tokens found: Sends to Expo Push API
+   - Logs delivery status for each token
+5. Frontend now properly handles all response scenarios

+## Known Issues & Notes

+### Old Edge Function
+There's an old `send-push-notifications` edge function (ID: ca30b4b8-eff4-4a22-acb9-4a354a7eaaad) that still exists in Supabase but has no source code in the project.
+This function returns 401 errors when called.
+It's not used by the admin panel but might be called by:
+- Database triggers
+- Scheduled jobs
+- Old mobile app versions

+**Recommendation**: Investigate and remove this function if it's no longer needed, or update it to match the current `admin-push-notifications` implementation.

 ## Next Steps

 1. Verify the counts in the admin dashboard
-2. Test sending a re-engagement notification to a small segment first
+2. Test sending individual notifications from User Details page
+3. Verify error messages appear correctly when user has no push tokens
-3. Monitor delivery rates and user engagement
+4. Monitor delivery rates and user engagement
-4. Adjust time windows if needed (currently 3 days for zero balance, 14 days for inactivity)
+5. Adjust time windows if needed (currently 3 days for zero balance, 14 days for inactivity)
+6. Clean up old `send-push-notifications` edge function